This post contains affiliate links.

 How large or mature (read expensive) to buy your plants?
 How tall do you want your living screen?
 The same consideration as if you were planting in the ground, or building a fence, remember to consider the container height, and it gives you a jump start!

-If you want to know if you need saucers, click here to read a short bit I wrote to answer that question.
+If you question if you need saucers, click here to read a short bit I wrote for to answer this very question! : )

 Recent Posts